-Ulrich vom Bauer has about 20 years of semiconductor background in technical and marketing positions, working for e.g. for Infineon Technologies, Qimonda, DieLichtLeasing, Q-Cells and Toshiba.
+Ulrich vom Bauer has more than 20 years of semiconductor experience in technical and marketing positions, working for e.g. for Infineon Technologies, Qimonda, DieLichtLeasing, Q-Cells and Toshiba.
 His experience covers the whole product cycle from market research, product definition, business development and project management, especially in high volume, price sensitive markets.
 Key application know how includes mobile phones, PC & Server and LED lighting.
 At Infineon he is responsible for marketing .dp – DIGITAL POWER 2.0, the next generation power conversion technology.
 He holds a Degree in Electrical Engineering from the University of Applied Science in Aachen, Germany.

 Smart and Secure IOT LED-Streetlight with Digital Driver Technology